 Full-length Bounce is used for the shoe’s cushion setup and it’s pretty good.
 That’s the best way to describe it as it’s definitely nothing special, nor it’s terrible.

-It’s balanced, it’s quick and responsive, you’re sitting very high off the ground which means some court feel will still be present.
+It’s balanced, it’s quick and responsive, you’re sitting high off the ground which means court feel will be mostly subdued.
 Impact protection is mild but does the job to prevent any risky situations for your knees or other joints.

 However, the actual bounce feel and the spring back feel of the D Rose 9 is barely anywhere to be found.
 Think of it as a barebones version of the Dame 5’s Bounce cushion.